Ara

 Bicycle Path

-The Ara Bicycle Path (아라자 전거길) begins (or ends) the Cross-Country Route.
+The Ara Bicycle Path (아라자 전거길; map) begins (or ends) the Cross-Country Route.
 It’s the shortest and flattest of all Korea’s certification bike paths.

-The route starts at the edge of the Yellow Sea (황해), travels east through Incheon City (인천시), then spills onto Han River (한강) in Seoul (서울).
+The cycling course starts on Korea’s west coast near the Yellow Sea.
+It travels east through Incheon City, then spills onto the Han River in Seoul.

 Incheon City